Sneaky Mashed Potatoes (With a Hidden Cauliflower Serving)

 Voila!
 Mashed “potatoes”.

 Hide a serving of cauliflower in your next batch of mashed potatoes with this easy recipe.
 This recipe uses a one-to-one amount of cauliflower to potatoes, but you can use whatever amount of each that you like.
-Place the cooked vegetables in a food processor or blender (or use an immersion blender) for a smoother texture, but I like a more rough texture you get from mashing the vegetables by hand.
+You can place the cooked vegetables in a food processor or blender (or use an immersion blender) for a smoother texture, but I like the more rough texture you get from mashing the vegetables by hand.

 • 3 medium/large red potatoes (about 3 cups), rinsed, eyes and rough skin parts removed (or you can peel the potatoes completely, but the skin is good for you!), cut into 1 1/2″ pieces.